johanmazoyer/Asterix/docs/run_asterix.rst

                                 - "RoundPup" for a round pupil of radius ``diam_pup_in_m``.
                                 - "RomanPup" for HLC Roman Pupil on THD.
                                 - "RomanPupTHD2" for HLC Roman Pupil on THD (rotated by -0.9 degrees).
+                                - "SphereApod" for the current sphere apodizer.
-                                - or you can use this parameter to put an existing full path .fits name that will be used to define the pupil (e.g. ``filename_instr_pup`` = "/myfullpath/roman_pup_500pix_center4pixels.fits").
-The pupil in the .fits file are assumed to be at the dimesion of the pupil (no overpadding) and will automatically be rescaled at prad.
+                                - an existing full path to a .fits file that will be used to define the pupil (e.g. ``filename_instr_apod`` = "/path/roman_pup_500pix_center4pixels.fits").
+The pupil in the .fits file is assumed to be at the dimension of the pupil and will automatically be rebined at ``diam_pup_in_pix``.
 If you want this pupil to be smaller than the entrance pupil you have to overpad your .fits file.

     - ``apod_pup_rotation`` : float, if the pupil is not clear or round, you can rotate the pupil using this parameter.
 Angle in degrees in counter-clockwise direction.
 The rotated pupil will be used for matrix and correction.
 This will save the rotated pupil in the Model_local/ directory.
     - ``filename_instr_lyot`` : string, Lyot pupil definition (pupil after the DMS at the entrance of the coronagraph in Roman).
 Several keywords are already defined:

                                 - "Clear" for no Lyot pupil at all (clear plane).
                                 - "RoundPup" for a round pupil of radius ``diam_pup_in_m``.
-                                - "RomanLyot" for HLC Roman Pupil.
+                                - "RomanLyot" for HLC Roman Pupil. ``diam_lyot_in_m`` is not used, the pupil radius to Lyot radius ratio is harcoded.
-                                - "RomanLyotTHD2" for HLC Roman Lyot on THD (rescaled because of the lyot plane dezoom and rotated by -0.9 degrees).
+                                - "RomanLyotTHD2" for HLC Roman Lyot on THD (rescaled because of the lyot plane dezoom and rotated by -0.9 degrees). ``diam_lyot_in_m`` is not used, the pupil radius to Lyot radius ratio is harcoded.
-                                - "SphereApod" for SPHERE Lyot stop (currently dead actuators mask are not implemented).
+                                - "SphereLyot" for SPHERE Lyot stop (currently dead actuators mask are not implemented). ``diam_lyot_in_m`` is not used, the pupil radius to Lyot radius ratio is harcoded.
-                                - or you can use this parameter to put an existing full path .fits name that will be used to define the pupil (e.g. ``filename_instr_pup`` = "/myfullpath/roman_pup_500pix_center4pixels.fits").
-The pupil in the .fits file are assumed to be at the dimesion of the pupil (no overpadding) and will automatically be rescaled at the pupil radius.
-If you want this pupil to be smaller than the entrance pupil you have to overpad your .fits file.
+                                - an existing full path to a .fits file that will be used to define the pupil (e.g. ``filename_instr_lyot`` = "/path/roman_lyot_500pix_center4pixels.fits").
+The pupil in the .fits file is assumed to be at the dimension of the pupil and will automatically be rebined at ``diam_pup_in_pix``.
+If you want this pupil to be smaller than the entrance pupil you have to overpad your .fits file (``diam_lyot_in_m`` parameter will be ignored)

     - ``lyot_pup_rotation`` : float, if the pupil is not clear or round, you can rotate the pupil using this parameter.
 Angle in degrees in counter-clockwise direction.
 The rotated pupil will be used for matrix and correction.
-This will save the rotated pupil in the Model_local/ directory.
+This will save the rotated pupil in the "Model_local/"" directory.
     - ``diam_lyot_in_m`` : float, lyot diameter (in meters).
-Only use in the case of a RoundPup Lyot stop (filename_instr_lyot = "RoundPup").
+Only use in the case of a RoundPup Lyot stop (``filename_instr_lyot`` = "RoundPup").
 Value for THD2 clear Lyot is 8.035mm = 8.1*0.97 (rayon Lyot * de-zoom entrance pupil plane / Lyopt plane).
     - ``corona_type`` : Can be 'fqpm' or 'knife', 'vortex', 'wrapped_vortex', 'classiclyot' or 'HLC'.

 If knife coronagraph: